Search

 Image 5: This example shows how joints between boards might look acceptable from above, yet there can be significant gaps that are not clearly visible and need to be filled.

-1. Installation issues: Installation issues are a critical factor contributing to thermal bypass problems in building assemblies.
-During the installation process, it’s essential that any gaps and cracks created by material variations or assembly methods are appropriately addressed.
+• Installation issues are a critical factor contributing to thermal bypass problems in building assemblies.
+During the installation process, installers must appropriately address any gaps and cracks caused by material variations or assembly methods.
 However, there can be a lack of diligent source material remediation by installers, who might not consistently recognize it is their responsibility to seal these imperfections.
 This oversight can occur for various reasons, including time constraints, lack of training, or insufficient attention to detail.

 Image 6: Example of wall cavity with gaps between and behind the insulation boards resulting in more heat loss than anticipated in the design.
 [1]